What is Earthing or Grounding?

-The primary purpose of an earthing or grounding system is to achieve safety from fatal electrical shock and reliability (stability, reduced damage, or fire).
-These objectives can be achieved through a well-designed earthing system which takes into consideration various factors such as the location and application where it is to be implemented.
+Earthing or Grounding your electrical systems is critical to protect your infrastructure, equipment, and people from the danger of high voltage and achieve safety from fatal electrical surges.
+These objectives can be achieved through a well-designed earthing system that takes into consideration various factors, such as the location and application and where it is to be implemented.

-In a well designed and installed electrical system, a low impedance return path for fault energy to its respective source is mandatory.
-This path is known as earthing (or Grounding in US).
-It minimises fault traversal into an un-prescribed circuit thereby saving the electrical network from severe damage and accidents.
+It minimizes fault traversal into an un-prescribed circuit thereby saving the electrical network from severe damage and accidents.

-In case of surge voltage (due to lightning strikes, line faults, etc), grounding or earthing can be understood as the path for transmitting the sudden discharge of electricity, by means of low resistance electric cables or wires, to the earth.
+In case of surge voltage (due to lightning strikes, line faults, etc.), earthing or grounding can be understood as the path for transmitting the sudden discharge of electricity, using low-resistance electric cables or wires, to the earth.

-Benefits of Accurately Designed and Installed electrical systems
+Benefits of Accurately Designed and Installed earthing systems

-- Helps to achieve safety from touch and step potential: Correctly designed and installed earthing system eliminates the hazards caused due to step and touch Potential
+- Helps to achieve safety from touch and step potential

 What are the design criteria for an earthing system?